Last updated: June 14, 2021

 Get ready to be spoiled with some of the most spectacular views you can find in the greater Blue Mountains region.

-|Cliff Top Walk|
+|Cliff Top Walking Track|

-|Grade:||Easy / moderate (some steep sections)|
+|Grade:||Easy / moderate (steep sections)|

 Named after George Evans, a local solicitor who was supposedly the first to discover this point in 1882, the Evans Lookout offers breathtaking views of the Grose Valley.